-- Figures in the table are rounded on to the hearest whole unit.
-The "Remuneration, etc." in the above table includes 76 million yen of expenses related to stock compensation as "non-remuneration payments" which were granted to six Directors.
-There are no officers' bonuses or retirement benefits for Directors and Audit & Supervisory Board Members.
+- Notes: 1.
+Figures in the table are rounded off to the nearest whole unit. - 2.
+The "Remuneration, etc." in the above table includes 67 million yen of expenses related to stock compensation as "non-remuneration payments" which were granted to 6 Directors. - 3.
+There are no officers' bonuses or retirement benefits for Directors and Audit & Supervisory Board Members. - 4.
 In accordance with a resolution of the 11th Ordinary General Meeting of Shareholders held on June 19, 2012, the annual limit of remuneration for Directors was determined to be 350 million yen (including 60 million yen for Outside Directors).
 Furthermore, separately from the Directors' remuneration, by resolution of the 16th Ordinary General Meeting of Shareholders held on June 19, 2017, a limit of 400 million yen as the total amount for three fiscal years was set for remuneration, etc., based on the Performance-Based Stock Compensation Plan.
 Stock compensation-type stock options have not been issued. - 5.
 The annual limit of remuneration for Audit & Supervisory Board Members was determined to be 100 million yen by resolution of the 7th Ordinary General Meeting of Shareholders held on June 18, 2008.